IMPACT INVESTMENTS

 Essmart Global

 NAM THANG LONG is a Vietnamese social enterprise which manufactures unique life vest backpacks for schoolchildren.
 Backpacks help children to transport their materials to and from school and often give them a sense of pride in their studies.
 By also operating as life jackets, Nam Thang Long's backpacks go a step further to prevent the incidence of childhood drowning.
 Unfortunately, childhood drowning is prevalent in Vietnam and other countries during rainy season, when children have to cross rivers to get to school, and lack the ability to swim.
 Nam Thang Long was part of the Thriive Hanoi cohort in 2010.
-This was 3rd Creek Foundation's first impact investment, which we made in partnership with the Arthur B. Schultz Foundation
+3rd Creek Foundation made a loan of $8000 in partnership with the Arthur B. Schultz Foundation in 2015.
+This marked our first impact investment.

 CDBD-11992-4_DLHI.jpeg